 Singapore is known for its many hawker stalls, so it’s no surprise that one of the shooting locations is at one of the major hubs of hawker stalls – Newton Food Centre.

-Open daily from 12NN to 2AM, locals and tourists alike can help themselves to plates full of roast meat dishes, Chinese noodles, and Hainanese chicken rice, among others.
+Locals and tourists alike can help themselves to plates full of roast meat dishes, Chinese noodles, and Hainanese chicken rice, among others.
+The hub is open daily from 12NN to 2AM.

 Address: Victoria Street, Singapore